DeskproApps/jira/README.md

-Deskpro App Template
+My App
 ===

-This repository contains a bare-bones template of a [React](https://reactjs.org/) / [Typescript](https://www.typescriptlang.org/) [Vite](https://vitejs.dev/) app with our apps SDK pre-installed and configured.
+TODO: Include a summary of app functionality and a screenshot

 Basic Usage
 ---